BackupTheBerlios/hjb-svn/trunk/docs/rst/delete-provider.rst

 :Returns: N/A

-This **DELETE** request triggers shutdown of the provider with the specified URI.
+This **DELETE** request triggers shutdown of the provider identified by the request's URI.
 This command

-* is idempotent and can be invoked multiple times - if the provider is no longer present, the command is ignored.
+* is idempotent.
+I.e., it can be invoked multiple times - if the provider is no longer present, the command is ignored.

-* removes all any connection-factories, destinations, connections and sessions that have been registered or created while the provider has been registered, as follows:
+* removes all connection-factories, destinations, connections and sessions that have been registered or created while the provider has been registered, as follows: